jollywhoppers/bitchsky-app/README.md

 - Funner name (still love you tho bsky!)
 - Nicer colors (kinda like gruvbox? not really)
-- We call them skeets (at least for English users)
-- Attempts to ignore `!no-unauthenticated` labels
+- Posts are called Skeets
 - Share links to bitchsky.app or bsky.app
 - Embed player works with [stream.place](https://stream.place/) links!
+- Open skeets in PDSls and original pages from bridged posts
+- Better defaults (alt text required 😉)
 - No push notifications (may be added later)
 - Kept as up-to-date as possible (sporadically unstable as a result)